Pancode: Geography

+Buildings and economoy

 Government offices in Pancode are limited to an LP school, a post office, Milk Society, Cooperative Bank, veterinary hospital and a Maveli store.
 Subramnia Swamy Temple and Thiruvalukunnathu Temple, edassery kavu panchamoorty temple, Kalari sree durga temple are the four famous temples in Pancode.
 Iruppachira is the main junction of Pancode.

 There is a private limited company named Sunlit Electro Controls.
-Herbal Isolates Private Limited, Symega Limited are other two major private institutions in the village.
+Herbal Isolates Private Limited, Symega Food Ingredients Limited are other two major private institutions in the village.

+The village is adjacent to the Cochin Infopark.

+In 2023, a large kitchen and food manufacture facility was opened in the village by the Kerala Minister for Health and Family Welfare Veena George.

+Religion

-Shashti Vritham in Pancode Subramanya Swami temple is famous.
-Makara Pooyam festival in Pancode temple is one of the spiritual attractions, and a lot of foreigners visit the village during the festive seasons.
-Village is adjacent to the Cochin Infopark.
+The Subramanya Swami temple is in Pancode (dedicated to Lord Subramanya Swam).
+Makara Pooyam festival in Pancode temple is one of the spiritual attractions, and foreigners visit the village during the festive seasons.

+There is an Orthodox Syrian Church in Pancode, the Saint John Malankara church.